-The following Management's Discussion and Analysis ("MD&A") of Euromax Resources Ltd. ("Euromax" or the "Company") and its subsidiary companies (collectively, the "Group") is prepared as of March 24, 2020 and should be read in conjunction with the Group's audited consolidated financial statements and related notes for the years ended December 31, 2019 and 2018 ("FY19" and "FY18", respectively) ("consolidated financial statements"), which are prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board (the "IASB").
+The following Management's Discussion and Analysis ("MD&A") of Euromax Resources Ltd. ("Euromax" or the "Company") and its subsidiary companies (collectively, the "Group") is prepared as of May 11, 2020 and should be read in conjunction with the Group's unaudited condensed consolidated interim financial statements and related notes for the three months ended March 31, 2020 ("Q1-2020") ("consolidated interim financial statements") and audited consolidated financial statements and related notes for the year ended December 31, 2019 ("FY19") ("consolidated financial statements"), both prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
 The accounting policies applied are consistent with those adopted and disclosed in the previous reporting periods.
 The Group's functional and reporting currency is the Canadian dollar and all figures in this MD&A are in Canadian dollars unless otherwise indicated.